abdullahkhawer/find-and-report-secrets-in-code/README.md

 Note: In the actual execution, you will see the actual values instead of `__REDACTED__` values.

-Below you can find examples of the Slack notification messages in case of both no secrets found and 1 or more secrets found:
+Below you can find an example of the Slack notification messages in case of both no secrets found and 1 or more secrets found:

 ![image](https://github.com/user-attachments/assets/0dfa93a5-bcc4-4370-8b25-1e30c783f059)